Dial-up Internet access: Replacement by broadband

 Broadband Internet access via cable, digital subscriber line, wireless broadband, mobile broadband, satellite and FTTx has replaced dial-up access in many parts of the world.
 Broadband connections typically offer speeds of 700 kbit/s or higher for two-thirds more than the price of dial-up on average.
 In addition, broadband connections are always on, thus avoiding the need to connect and disconnect at the start and end of each session.
 Broadband does not require the exclusive use of a phone line, and thus one can access the Internet and at the same time make and receive voice phone calls without having a second phone line.

 However, many rural areas remain without high-speed Internet, despite the eagerness of potential customers.
 This can be attributed to population, location, or sometimes ISPs' lack of interest due to little chance of profitability and high costs to build the required infrastructure.
 Some dial-up ISPs have responded to the increased competition by lowering their rates and making dial-up an attractive option for those who merely want email access or basic Web browsing.

 Dial-up has seen a significant fall in usage, with the potential to cease to exist in future as more users switch to broadband.
-In 2000, about 34% of the U.S. population used dial-up, compared to 3% in 2013.
+In 2013, only about 3% of the U.S population used dial-up, compared to 30% in 2000.
 One contributing factor is the bandwidth requirements of newer computer programs, like operating systems and antivirus software, which automatically download sizeable updates in the background when a connection to the Internet is first made.
 These background downloads can take several minutes or longer and, until all updates are completed, they can severely impact the amount of bandwidth available to other applications like Web browsers.